 Botany Canyon Trail

-Botany Canyon Trail is a 3 mile hike one way down to a beautiful canyon.
+Botany Canyon Trail is a 3 mile hike one way down to a beautiful canyon in Black Hawk, South Dakota.
 This trail is probably one of the most unique trails we have been on.
 It starts on a dirt road/ATV trail for about 1.25 miles.
 You then are on a small pathway down to the canyon which is very rock covered and goes straight down.
 Next you hit a creek bed for a bit until you hit The Wetlands.
 Once you descend in there it’s a whole new world which reminds me of the Northwest part of the country.
 There is a small waterway, moss everywhere, birds chirping, and a stillness about it.
 You definitely want to bring walking sticks, and use extreme caution in the wetlands not to disturb anything or do any damage.
 Everything felt so delicate in there.
 Also be aware of the weather which can sneak up on you.

 You park near here on the side of the road.
 Not much parking space, and the ATVs use this trail so you cannot block this road.